1-ManArmy/1-ManArmy/README.md

-# Hi there, I'm Chaudhary AI 👋
+# Hi Underworld, We're Professor & Johnny are Professor Johnny=Me 👋

 ![Profile Views](https://komarev.com/ghpvc/?username=chaudharyai&color=blue)

 ## About Me

-I am an AI enthusiast and a passionate developer.
+### I am an AI enthusiast and a passionate developer.
 I enjoy working on AI projects and contributing to open-source communities.

 🚀 AI | Cybersecurity | NeuroTech | Ethical Hacking
 🧠 I talk to AI.
 It listens.
 It learns.
 It obeys.